2019

 August 13, 2019

-Brandeis Now features a venture from Our Generation Speaks, unique 3-month fellowship program and incubator hosted at Heller that brings together Israeli and Palestinian entrepreneurs to build for-profit and not-for-profit ventures.
+Brandeis Now features a venture from Our Generation Speaks, a unique 3-month fellowship program and incubator hosted at Heller that brings together Israeli and Palestinian entrepreneurs to build for-profit and not-for-profit ventures.

 Trump Wage Enforcers Use Obama Tool to Aid Protesting Miners